Phosphosiderite Properties, Facts and Photos

 Although once known as metastrengite this name is now mostly obsolete.

 Crystals of phosphosiderite occur in shades of red and pink and tend to be extremely small.
 This mineral occurs more widely with a massive or botryoidal crystal habit.
-This stone is mainly used for lapidary purposes.
+This material is mainly used for lapidary purposes.

 In mineralogy the term crystal habit describes the external shape of a crystal or group of crystals and how well it/they have formed.
 The habit described as massive means the mineral's crystals grow tightly together as one large mass.
 Unlike individual well-formed crystals they have no visible internal structure and no distinguishable external shape.